open-tale/open-tale.github.io/_docs/05-skills.md

 When dispelling a mark of level *X*, reaching a skill power of *X* - 1 is enough to succeed.

+#### Skilled Dispell

+Upon successfully dispelling a mark, the excess of SP can be used to heal or to deal direct damage to the target.

 #### Divine Bolster